Coefficient of Variation Calculator

 Assumptions & limitations

-- Near-zero means can be misleading: when the mean is very small, CV can become extremely large and unstable (small rounding or noise changes the ratio a lot).
+• Near-zero means can be misleading: when the mean is very small, CV can become extremely large and unstable because small changes in the denominator create big changes in the ratio.

-- Rounding: displayed results may be rounded for readability; small discrepancies vs. spreadsheet software can occur due to rounding/precision differences.
+• Rounding: displayed results may be rounded for readability; small discrepancies vs. spreadsheet software can occur due to rounding and floating-point precision.

 FAQ